Ask Slashdot: What Should Be the Attributes of an Ideal Programming Language If Computers Were Infinitely Fast?

 An anonymous reader writes: Earlier today, Tim Sweeney, the founder of Epic Games, asked his Twitter followers an interesting question: "What are the attributes of an ideal programming language if computers were infinitely fast, and we designed for coding productivity only?"
 I could think of several things, the chief of which would be getting rid of the garbage collection.
 I was wondering what other things you folks would suggest?

-I reject the question (Score:3)
+I reject the question (Score:3, Insightful)

 This is stupid.
 Computer will never be "infinitely fast" or even close to it.
 There is always the possibility of ding computation in such a way as to drag down any system.